 Common Uses: Veneer, furniture, cabinetry, inlay, flooring, boatbuilding, and turned objects.

-Scans/Pictures: A special thanks to Steve Earis for providing the wood sample (veneer) of this wood species.
+A special thanks to Steve Earis for providing a wood sample (veneer) of this wood species.